 with $J_s(s,\ts{})$ the configuration space Jacobian.
 The second and third terms on the r.h.s.~of Eq.(\ref{eq:qne_hyb}) represent the perturbed densities of the trapped (subscript T) and passing (subscript P) electron, respectively, which are treated drift-kinetically.
 Note that it is only the zonal component $(m,n)=(0,0)$ of the passing electrons that gives a drift-kinetic response, where $m$ and $n$ are the poloidal and toroidal mode numbers.
 This electron model ensures ambipolarity and correctly captures the Geodesic Acoustic Mode (GAM) frequency and damping rate~\cite{Lanti2018}.

 In order to reach quasi-steady state, it was shown~\cite{Krommes1999} that some form of dissipation is required.
 Given that we neglect physical collisions, we therefore introduce a noise control Krook operator $S_{\rm nj} =-\gamma_{\rm n}(f_{\rm j}-f_{\rm 0j}) + S_{\rm nj}^{\rm c}$ of rate $\gamma_{\rm n}$, which is species independent and is taken to be a small fraction (typically around $10\%$) of the maximum linear growth rate of the instabilities driving the turbulence. $S_{\rm nj}$ relaxes the distribution $f_{\rm j}$ to the background $f_{\rm 0j}$, while conserving f.s.a.~density, parallel moment, residual zonal flows, and energy.
 These conservation properties are ensured by the correction term $S_{\rm nj}^{\rm c}$.
-Besides serving as a noise control operator for the PIC scheme, temperature-gradient-driven simulations of this work also uses the source term $S_{\rm j}$ as a fixed power heat source (without f.s.a.~energy conservation).
-For flux-driven simulations, the f.s.a.~heating operator used is given by
+Besides serving as a noise control operator for the PIC scheme, temperature-gradient-driven simulations of this work use the source term $S_{\rm nj}$ as a fixed power heat source by imposing conservation of all f.s.a.~moments except kinetic energy.
+For flux-driven simulations, i.e. with fixed prescribed power heat source, the f.s.a.~heating operator used is given by

 with local Maxwellian